Best & Worst Subaru Legacy Years

 N/A2020

-Remember, “neutral” years aren’t bad – they’re just not the superstars or the troublesome children.
-They’ll get you from A to B without much commotion.
+Remember, “neutral” years aren’t bad – they’re just not the superstars or the problematic children.
+They’ll get you from A to B without much fuss.

 Keep in mind that NHTSA recalls can really knock a car’s reliability down a peg.
 Multiple complaints and recalls often spell trouble.